Traveling to the French capital this winter? Here are some of the fun things to do in Paris in winter for an ultimate winter getaway.

 But if all this is too much information to take in, here is a summarised graph showing the average Paris winter weather temperatures including the chances of rain.

-So now that you know everything about the Paris winter weather temperatures and you’re ready to brave up for the cold and gray days in Paris, let’s look at some of the best things to do in Paris in the winter.
+So now that you know everything about the Paris winter weather temperatures plus where to stay in Paris during winter, let’s look at some of the best things to do in Paris in the winter.

 But before we dive in, just like the variation of temperatures across the winter months, some of these Paris winter activities can be done in certain months but not throughout the Paris winter season.